KobeLemon/tabletop-dice-roller/README.md

 - More pages: Add Dice and Add Modifiers

-- Dice Profiles: the user can save "profiles" of their commonly rolled dice so they can easily reroll them later.
+- Dice Profiles: the user can save "profiles" of their commonly rolled dice & modifiers so they can easily reroll them later.
 (2d20 for advantage/disadvantage, 4d6 + 5 for weapon damage, etc.)

 - Memory: The user's roll history is cleared when the app closes, so I need to make that data persist across sessions.
 I also need to make the dice profiles persist.